All Categories

 Precautions for Using Cemented Carbide Roller Rings

-Cemented carbide roller rings are high-hardness, wear-resistant tool materials composed of tungsten carbide and binder metal.
-To fully utilize their advantages of high wear resistance, long service life, and efficiency in high-speed wire rod rolling, manufacturers must address the following precautions when purchasing and using cemented carbide roller rings:
+Cemented carbide roller rings are a kind of high-hardness and wear-resistant tool material, composed of tungsten carbide and binder metal.
+To fully take their advantages on the high wear resistance, long service life, and efficiency in the high-speed wire rod rolling, the manufacturers have to address the precautions below in purchasing and using cemented carbide roller rings: Before choosing the grade of cemented carbide roller rings for each mill stand, get to know the properties of each grade very well to make sure you match the right grade for all stands.

-The mounting and installation of cemented carbide roller rings must strictly adhere to the precision requirements of the design process.
-The fit between the roller ring, mill shaft, and tapered sleeve must be appropriate—neither too tight nor loose.
-If too loose, verify compliance with process specifications before installation.
-Clean the assembly surfaces of the roller rings, tapered sleeves, and shafts thoroughly.
-Never strike roller rings with hammers or hard objects during assembly.
+The mounting and installation of cemented carbide roller rings must strictly design process precision requirements.
+The fit between the roller ring, mill shaft, and tapered sleeve shall be appropriate— not too tight, not too loose.
+If too loose, verify process specification compliance before installation.
+Clean thoroughly the assembly surfaces of the roller rings, tapered sleeves, and shafts.
+Do not assemble by striking hammering or hard objects on roller rings.

-During operation, roller rings are subjected to thermal corrosion, thermal fatigue, and thermal stress, which can easily lead to network-like thermal fatigue cracks.
-As these cracks propagate, severe cases may result in block-like spalling or even roller fragmentation.
-Cooling is critical to reducing the effects of thermal corrosion, thermal fatigue, and thermal stress on roller rings during rolling, preventing roller breakage, slowing crack propagation, and extending the service life of the grooves.
-Proper cooling is essential for maximizing the performance of cemented carbide roller rings.
-Key cooling specifications are as follows: cooling water temperature below 25°C, water pressure of 5–6 MPa, flow rate of 24–30 m³/h per stand.
-The water spray should be radial, angled at 15–30° relative to the roller ring’s rotation direction, with a jet width twice the groove width, and must be directed precisely into the groove.
-Avoid scattered or mist-like water spray.
+During operation, roller rings are attacked by thermal corrosion, thermal fatigue, and thermal stress.
+They may quickly develop network-like thermal fatigue cracks.
+Increasingly severe cases of spalling block and even roller fragmentation can result from it.
+Therefore, to reduce the effects of thermal corrosion, thermal fatigue, and thermal stress on the roller rings during rolling as well as prevent them from breaking rollers (crack propagation) this needs to be slowed down for better service life of the grooves.
+Thus proper cooling is required for cemented carbide roller rings to achieve maximum performance from them.
+The general cooling specifications are: cooling water temperature below 25°C; water pressure 5–6 MPa; flow rate 24-30 m³/h per stand.
+The water spray should be radial at an angle of about 15-30° relative to the direction in which the roller ring rotates: more than twice the width of the groove and it must strike exactly into the groove.
+This means scattered or mist-like water spray is not acceptable.

 Water quality requirements: